julien-reynaud/ProjetApproQuali/README.md

 	And I click on the button "Accéder au site Web"
 	Then I should be redirected to the german website

-### Scénario : Rentrer dans la catégorie romans de poésie
+### Scénario : Rentrer dans la catégorie romans de poésie => id : romPoesie
 	Given I navigate to the Amazon homepage
 	When I click on the "Livres" menu
 	And I hover "Roman et littérature"
 	And I click on "Poésie"
 	Then I should be redirected to the poetry books category

-### Scénario : Voir le produit le mieux vendu dans le baromètre des ventes, catégorie CD et vinyles
+### Scénario : Voir le produit le mieux vendu dans le baromètre des ventes, catégorie CD et vinyles => id : baroVentesAnim
 	Given I navigate to the Amazon homepage
 	And I click on the menu "Toutes"
 	And I click on "Baromètre des ventes"